-Pentax unveiled a new weather-resistant digital SLR and an ultra-slim point-and-shoot, last week.
+Golden, Colo. – Pentax on Sept.
+14 unveiled a new weather-resistant digital SLR and an ultra-slim point-and-shoot camera.

-The K10D offers a proprietary Shake Reduction (SR) system and a weather- resistant body with 72 seals to protect the camera from dust and moisture.
+The K10D offers a proprietary Shake Reduction (SR) system and a weather- resistant body with 72 seals to protect the body from dust and moisture.

 The K10D will ship in November with a DA18-55mm lens for a suggested $999.
 A body-only K10D kit will ship simultaneously for a suggested $899.

 Pentax also announced the dust/moisture proof D-BG2 battery grip for use with K10D.
 The grip doubles the camera’s battery life when also using its lithium-ion batteries.
 The grip ships in November for under $190.